tuk-scit/git-github-fundamentals-introvertisaac/completion and questions.md

 ## Which questions arise

-- [ ]tracking and solving issues as a team
+- [] tracking and solving issues as a team

+:EMOJICODE:.

+@octocat :+1: It is understood ! :shipit: